Ecstasy abuse symptoms include increased talkativeness, higher energy levels, enhanced senses, and a decreased appetite.

 Serotonin Syndrome

-Because ecstasy increases serotonin activity, a user may experience serotonin syndrome, or serotonin toxicity.
+Because ecstasy increases serotonin activity, a user may experience serotonin syndrome, which is also known as serotonin toxicity.
+The body has too much of a natural chemical, and it can cause very significant health problems.

 When a person has serotonin syndrome, they may feel restless or confused, or they may experience rapid heart rate or high blood pressure.
 Their pupils may become dilated, and they may lose muscle coordination and control or experience muscle rigidity.